YeonwooSung/ai_book/SelfSupervisedLearning/README.md

 ![Learning World Models for Autonomous AI Agents](./imgs/learning_world_model.png)

-In the lecture in NYU, Yann LeCun suggested to use the latent variables with energy-based model to learn the world models for autonomous AI agents, since the latent variables allow systems to make multiple predictions
+In the lecture in NYU [[11]](https://www.youtube.com/watch?v=tVwV14YkbYs&list=PLLHTzKZzVU9eaEyErdV26ikyolxOsz6mq&index=12), Yann LeCun suggested to use the latent variables with energy-based model to learn the world models for autonomous AI agents, since the latent variables allow systems to make multiple predictions

 ![use the latent variables with energy-based model](./imgs/latent_variable_with_ebm.png)